DAF Daffodil

-The DAF Daffodil is an economy small family car that was manufactured by DAF from 1961 until 1967.
+The DAF Daffodil is an economy small family car that was manufactured by Dutch automaker DAF from 1961 until 1967.
 Together with the DAF 750, launched at the same time, it replaced the DAF 600.
 DAFs 750 was essentially the same car but with even fewer luxurious fittings and less chrome trim on the outside.
 Both the Daffodil and the 750 retained the Variomatic automatic transmission system as standard, which distinguished them from most other small and cheap cars on the market.

 The Daffodil was conceived as an export version of the 750; market response dictated that the 750 ceased production in 1963 while the Daffodil, benefitting from a succession of mild face lifts, remained in production until 1967.
 The Daffodil was replaced by the very similar but slightly more powerful DAF 33.

 The names

 The Daffodil name worked well in some markets, but in Germany the more luxuriously equipped version of the DAF 750 was known as the DAF 30.
 Upgrades in 1963 and 1965 were marked by name changes to DAF 31 and DAF 32.
 In these markets the launch of the DAF 33 in 1967 was a logical continuation of the existing line.